Errrneist/Animation-Nutmeg_POTG/README.md

 <a href="https://errrneist.github.io/Animation-Nutmeg_POTG/videos/nutmeg_potg_render.mp4" rel="Reference" width="100">![Ref](https://github.com/Errrneist/Animation-Nutmeg_POTG/blob/master/IMG/thumbnail_render.PNG)</a>

-## AnimKit Features Used in This Project
+## AnimKit Features Highlighted in This Project
 ### Playblasting using Playblast+
-* All the playblasts generated in this project are all created with the Playblast+ script I wrote in AnimKit.
+* All the playblasts generated in this project are all created with the Playblast+ script and its API I wrote in AnimKit.

 ### Scene Iteration using iter++ and Playblast+ API
-* This scene was iterated 32 times when I animated it.
+* This scene was iterated 32 times when I animated it, under `./master/nutmeg_cannon_overwatch_iterations`.
 * Each iteration was saved with one maya file, and two playblasts in .mp4 format encoded using playblast+ API (One with 24 frame padding and one without).
 * So there is a total of 32 maya files and 64 playblasts in the iteration folder.
 * All the iteration saved in total only consumed 63MB of disk space.

-### Rendering with Zoetrope
+### Rendering with Zoetrope Renderer
 * Because my copy of Maya does not come with an authorized license of Arnold, images rendered using `Render - Batch Render` will produce a result with arnold watermark.
 <img align="middle" src="https://github.com/Errrneist/Animation-Nutmeg_POTG/blob/master/bad_render_example/arnold_batch_watermark_example.png" alt="bad arnold render">

 * Zoetrope render script I developed in AnimKit used a technique called "Foreground Rendering" to bypass the restrictions of Arnold and produce a watermark-free render.
 <img align="middle" src="https://github.com/Errrneist/Animation-Nutmeg_POTG/blob/master/bad_render_example/zoetrope_watermark_free_example.png" alt="bad arnold render">

+### Fixing broken Rig Components